Frederico Family Gives $5 Million to Name Entrance of Jefferson's Honickman Center

 In 2016, the Fredericos made a gift to name the Dominic and Michele Frederico Building at 137 S. 10 Street, home to the Jefferson Accelerator Zone (JAZ).
 The high-tech building is a space where Jefferson students and mentors can come together on their way to developing and realizing “the next Big Idea.”
 It is a place that allows students and faculty to partner with other innovators across campus—and across the country.

-Now, in honor of their $5 million gift to the new Specialty Care Pavilion, the Chestnut Street entrance of the building will be named the Dominic Frederico Family Entrance.
+Now, in honor of their $5 million gift to Jefferson's new Honickman Center, the Chestnut Street entrance of the building will be named the Dominic Frederico Family Entrance.